Every Payroll Deduction in Kenya (2026), And the Cost of Getting Each One Wrong

 Total cost to employer 0 i

-Miss any of these and penalties start accruing immediately.
+Miss any deadline and penalties start accruing immediately.

 Why This Matters